Offshore renewable energy

 EU strategy on offshore renewable energy

-Implementation of the strategy is ongoing and resulted in 2021 in the offshore conference for ministries and public authorities, which focused on investments, public acceptance and permitting and offshore infrastructure and grid planning, as well as in the launch of a working group on offshore renewables under the Clean Energy Industrial Forum to identify industrial challenges of the sector to reach the 2030 and 2050 goals.
+Furthermore, as indicated in the Communication, the Commission has worked on the implementation of all other committed actions.
+For example, it launched a working group on offshore renewables under the Clean Energy Industrial Forum, to identify supply chain challenges of the sector to reach the 2030 and 2050 goals.

 Offshore wind energy

-The deployment of offshore wind energy is at the core of delivering the European Green Deal.
-The installed offshore wind capacity in the EU was 14.6 GW in 2021.
+The deployment of offshore wind energy is at the core of delivering the European Green Deal and ensuring Europe’s competitiveness and security of energy supply.
+The installed offshore wind capacity in the EU was 19.38 GW in 2023.

-To harness the full potential of offshore wind in the North Sea and the Baltic Sea, and to boost cooperation between countries in these regions, the EU is part of the North Seas Energy Cooperation (NSEC) and the Baltic Energy Market Interconnection Plan.
-In December 2022, the NSEC and the United Kingdom established a cooperation framework to facilitate the development of cost-effective and sustainable offshore renewable energy.
+To harness the full potential of offshore wind in the North Sea and the Baltic Sea, and to boost cooperation between countries in these regions, the EU is part of the High-Level Groups on energy infrastructure.
+While all High-Level Groups have held discussions on offshore renewables and grids, the North Seas Energy Cooperation (NSEC) and the Baltic Energy Market Interconnection Plan (BEMIP) put particular focus on their development.

 Ocean energy